3and4/Leither/doc/MiMei-en.md

 Zadd Zcard Zcount Zrem Zscore Zrank Zrange Zrangebyscore Zremrangebyscore Zrevrange Zrevrangebyscore Zmclear Zclear ZincrBy
 ### VII.
 Application System
 #### 7.1 History of Application
-There a four types of application model:
+There are four types of application model:
 1. Local Application
 The earliest form of application.
 Both data and application are on the same machine.
 Data is shared through files.
 2. P2P Application